malmgrenola/square-circles/README.md

 5. Set list objects allow for anyone.
 6. Add group and user for the access from the project
 7. add S3 full access to group and add bucket arn resource. (remember to add a list of resources where one resource list item is the bucket and the other item is all objects within the bucket)
-8. download .csv file with user details.
+8. download .csv file with user details and apply them to your .env file

+### Database

+This project uses Heroku postgressSQL.

+1. in the heroku app add Heroku postgressSQL.
+2. use the DATABASE_URL found in enviroment settings in Heruko in your .env file.
+3. run `python3 manage.py migrate` to migrate the new database.
+4. run `python manage.py loaddata initial_data` to load all fixtures
+5. run `python3 manage.py createsuperuser` to create a superuser

 ## Development